marytanaelwriter/marytanaelwriter/README.md

 ## ✨ Hey, welcome to my GitHub profile! ✨
-This is where I dump my digital CVs, technical writing portfolio, and Python projects.
+This is where I dump my digital CVs, technical writing portfolio, experimentations with static pages, and Python projects.

 ### 🧑🏻‍💻 About me